cebroker/cdn/README.md

-# cdn
+# CDN
-CDN for all the CEBroker projects
+CDN for all CEBroker projects